If you fall behind in the property tax payments on your home, certain things could happen that will lead to you losing

 In other cases, your mortgage lender may decide to advance funds to pay the delinquent taxes and then bill you for them.
-If you don’t reimburse the lender, it may foreclose your home.
+If you don’t reimburse the lender, it might foreclose your home.

 Owners of real property have to pay property taxes.
 These taxes fund various services that the government provides, such as schools, libraries, roads, and parks.
 The amount of tax due is usually based on the home’s assessed value.